 After breakfast board the van or motorcoach for a guided tour to the official Iditarod Race Start in Willow (included).
 Leave at 10 AM and enjoy the drive along the scenic Glenn Highway with a brief stopover in Wasilla.
 Continue to Willow where the Iditarod restart ceremony begins at 2:00 PM.
 Enjoy the busy and bustling Iditarod race atmosphere and the musher's final preparation.
 For mushers, thousands of cheering fans at the official race restart -- following Saturday's ceremonial start in Anchorage -- now give way to remote Alaska wilderness and the promise of a finish line in Nome some 1,000 miles away, but not before crossing a trail that may prove perilous for both mushers and dogs.
 Our tour is fully narrated!
 Return to Anchorage approximately 7:00 PM.

-Lodge - Flight to Rainy Pass Checkpoint - Anchorage (Monday)
+Anchorage - Flight to Rainy Pass Checkpoint (Monday)

 Anchorage - Fairbanks | by train (Tuesday)